dimitri-edel/dte-workout-app/README.md

 ---
 ### Remove an Exercise from a Workout session
 The view is called **DeleteWorkoutExercise**.
-It gets two **parameters** passed two it via **URL**.
+It gets two **parameters** passed to it via **URL**.
 One is the id of the workout session and the other is the id of the dataset in **WorkoutExercise** .
+Before removing the item it checks if the user is the owner of the item.
+If the user is not the owner, then nothing will happen.

 #### Template
-It is used in the template from editing a workout session.
-The link is placed inside a Modal dialog, that makes sure that the user confirms the delete.
+The link to this view is used in the template for editing a workout session.
+The link is placed inside a Modal dialog, so it only gets called if the user confirms the delete.

 [See workout.templates.edit_workout.html](https://github.com/dimitri-edel/dte-workout-app/blob/main/workout/templates/edit_workout.html)